KOPE-SOLUTION/KOPE-SOLUTION/README.md

 ---

-## 🌱 Currently Learning
+## 🌱 Currently Exploring

-I am currently learning and improving in these areas:
+I am currently exploring and improving in these areas:

+- **IIoT** concepts and architectures
-- **Rust** for system and backend development
+- **Rust** for systems and backend development
-- **PLC programming** for industrial automation
+- **PLC and SCADA** for industrial automation workflows
-- **IIoT concepts and architectures**
-- Edge computing and smarter monitoring systems
+- **Industrial Automation** and smarter monitoring systems
+- Practical **system integration, deployment, and security-oriented thinking**

-I prefer to describe these as **learning goals and growth areas**, not as expert-level skills yet.
+I prefer to describe these as **active growth areas**, not as expert-level skills yet.

 ---